thunderbird/webext-docs/messages.rst

 .. api-section-annotation-hack::

 Moves messages to a specified folder.
+If the messages cannot be removed from the source folder, they will be copied instead of moved.
+Moving external messages will throw an ``ExtensionError``.

 .. api-header::
    :label: Parameters